 4. How the science is advanced by the new work

-The nominated paper must have been published in the calendar year before the nomination and within three years of award of the candidate’s PhD and will remain on the slate for up to two years.
+The nominated paper must be formally accepted for publication (letter of acceptance from the journal) within three years of award of the candidate’s PhD and will remain on the slate for up to two years.

 1st May: Package of nominations sent to the Society's Awards Committee